turri21/Senhor/README.md

 It is the first attempt of a MiSTer (DE10-Nano) clone by QMTECH released in 2024.

 **Is it fully compatible?**

 Yes and no!
 The pins where the memory module is connected are shuffled on this board, therefore a remapping is needed and every core using the SDRAM module should be resynthesized in order to work.
 Althought, quite often just a remap is not enough to get a stable core and more changes need to be made in the verilog code.
-That's where the Senhor team takes over, to fill that gap and convert this wonderful board into a cheap alternative MiSTer.
+That's where the Senhor team takes over, to fill that gap and convert this wonderful board into a cheap alternative to MiSTer.

 **Where can I buy it?**